With the current web pages, my library handles patron authentication outside Relais, is this approach still available with the Relais Portal?

 If for this field under the column Hidden you indicate Yes and under the Show if data column you indicate Yes, this means that ONLY if there is a corresponding value in an incoming OpenURL or from a patron or library record, the field will display on the request form.
 Otherwise this field will not display on the request form.

 Once the forms are in use, are we able to modify them ourselves or do we submit a Support ticket?

-Once your forms are in production if you want to make any changes please submit a Support ticket for a Configuration Change.
+Once your forms are in production if you want to make any changes please contact OCLC Support for a Configuration Change.

 What browsers are supported for the Relais Portal?

 - IE 9, 10+

 Note: IE 8 is supported but not recommended.